 - List of volunteer opportunities and volunteer job descriptions.

-Keep this form on the cover sheet of the volunteer file or create an electronic document that can be updated as steps to the process are completed.
+Tip: Use this form as a cover sheet on the volunteer file.
+Or, create an electronic document that can be updated as steps to the process are completed.

-Once all the forms for the application have been received, it is time to begin the three step screening process:
+Once all the forms for the application have been received, it is time to begin the screening process: